parikshitgurjar/Project-1-StreetStyle-Landing-Page./readme.md

 <br>

->The project is a part of the learning from Sir Hitesh Choudhary 's course on FULL STACK JAVASCRIPT WEB DEVELOPER.
+>The project is a part of the learning from [ Sir Hitesh Choudhary's ](https://github.com/hiteshchoudhary") course on FULL STACK JAVASCRIPT WEB DEVELOPER.
 The idea credit is his.
 I have understood the concepts and learned them by building this on my own with a bare minimum reference of source code (only when my efforts couldn't clear the roadblock).
 The way of execution is modified as per my viewpoint whenever is necessary.